zsc2003/Shanghaitech-Linear-Algebra/tutorial/tutorial6/tutorial6.md

 ---

-# property of vector space

 - $+$ is an abstract operation, it may not be the addition in Euclidean space eg. we can define that $a+b=ab$
 - $-u$ is the inverse(negative) of $u$, it may have $-u\neq -1u$
 **but in vector space, $-u=-1u$**
 - the most important thing is the defination of "+", "-", "$0$"
+> the above defination may not be a vector space

 ---